US Star Pacific Wrecks Your donation today supports the next 15 years

 Wartime History

-Wolfe's airstrip was too short to accomodate USMC and USAAF aircraft, and American forces opted to use San Roque Airfield (Moret Field) instead.
+Wolfe's airstrip was too short to accommodate larger USMC and USAAF aircraft, that opted to use nearby San Roque Airfield (Moret Field) instead.

 L2D2 Tabby

-Captured at Zamboanga (licence built C-47) on May 3, 1945, missing left propeller.
-Flown back to Clark Field by ATIU, it was fitted with the proper propeller and tested.
-Assigned tail code S15 and painted with American markings.
+Captured at Zamboanga on May 3, 1945, missing left propeller.
+Flown to Clark Field

 Reference